pydanny/pydanny-event-notes/PyConPL2012/forms_in_python.rst

 Why are they important?
 ========================

-* Forms are ubiquitous across all Python frameworks
+Forms are ubiquitous across all Python frameworks

 * Python is a strongly typed language so we have to handle input properly
 * Closest to the user

+    * What they see most
+    * This is where they tend to see our mistakes

+* Our first line of defense against security against CSRF and other attack methods.
-    *
+* Boilerplate and repition removal